manu12121999/RemoveBG-GIMP/README.md

 deactivate
 ```

- or execute the setup file
+ or execute the setup file (the setup.sh file needs to be in the same directory as remove_background.py)

 ## Usage: